frekensnork18/hello-world/README.md

 # hello-world
-an execution the instructions in the guide for GitHub
+an execution of the instructions in the guide for GitHub I've just made a grammar mistake in the readme file.